BILL ANALYSIS

 NEUTRALDisaster Related Extension of Deadlines Act

-HR1491 (Disaster Related Extension of Deadlines Act) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-The primary sectors impacted are Finance, Real Estate and Consumer.
+HR1491 (Disaster Related Extension of Deadlines Act) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Utilities and Finance.
 View the full bill text on Congress.gov.

 neutral